quixio/quix-samples/README.md

 ## Samples repository for the [Quix](https://quix.io) platform.

-The Quix samples contains pre-built, open source code samples that you can use to quickly create a pipeline that transforms data in real time while it travels from source to destination.
+The Quix Samples contains pre-built, open source code samples that you can use to quickly create a pipeline that transforms data in real time while it travels from source to destination.

 ## The samples includes three types of samples: